 Where to stay: [email protected] Design Hotel

 We stayed at [email protected] Design Hotel, a modern high-rise offering urban-chic accommodation a convenient 3-minute walk from the nearest SkyTrain station.
 Eclectic design and modern comfort combine with excellent service to provide a great base for visitors to Bangkok.
-The hotel boasts a pool with views over Bangkok, well-equipped gym, in-room dining, a Club Lounge and a wide range of room and suite types to suit your needs and budget.
+The hotel boasts a pool with views over Bangkok, a well-equipped gym, in-room dining, a Club Lounge and a wide range of room and suite types to suit your needs and budget.

 Some of the experiences included in this guide were generously hosted by the brand/provider or Tourism Authority of Thailand.
 This guide was not paid for and all opinions, as always, are authentically our own.
 This post contains affiliate links.